anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: You can't blame gravity for falling in love.
+Quote: Wisdom begins at the end.

-By: Albert Einstein
+By: Daniel Webster